Outstanding Judaism monuments around the world

 - El Ghriba synagogue – Tunisia, Djerba.
 One of oldest synagogues in world.
 It houses the oldest Sefer Torah – handwritten Torah.

-- Old New Synagogue – Czech Republic, Prague.
+- Old New Synagogue – Czechia, Prague.
 Oldest active synagogue in Europe, built in 1270 as one of first Gothic style buildings in city.
 Linked to legends about Golem.

 - Santa María la Blanca – Spain, Toledo.
 Oldest standing synagogue building in Europe, although not used as synagogue.
 Built in 1180 in ornate Moorish style.